 Response: We have added additional details about the source of the gold standard network used as priors in this study to the Data section of the manuscript.
 This includes details about the technique(s) used to identify those edges.
 As the validated edges for E. coli from RegulonDB are a curated collection of interactions from many different sources, we did not list each edge type but refer readers to RegulonDB where they can download the labeled interaction data.
 For all other:

 B. subtilis: this dataset consists of time series and steady-state data capturing the response of B. subtilis to a variety of stimuli \cite{Nicolas:2012}.
-The gold standard network priors is the curated collection of high confidence edges from high throughput ChIP-seq and transcriptomics assays on SubtiWiki\cite{Michna:2014}, we used the parsed data set provided in \cite{Ortiz:2015}.
+The gold standard network prior is the curated collection of high confidence edges from high throughput ChIP-seq and transcriptomics assays on SubtiWiki\cite{Michna:2014}, we used the parsed data set provided in \cite{Ortiz:2015}.

 Arabidopsis thaliana in shoots \cite{Varala:2018}: